amina-sajid/push_swap/README.md

 Push Swap

 Push Swap is a project that tackles the task of sorting an array of integers using two stacks and a predefined set of commands.
 The objective is to minimize the number of moves required to sort the input integers.
 This program generates a sequence of instructions for the Push Swap algorithm to arrange the given integers.

-Caution: Ensure a thorough understanding of the code and refrain from blind copy-pasting.
-This practice is crucial for both your learning and maintaining academic integrity.

 Command Set
 The Push Swap algorithm operates with the following instructions: